zzatang/tongue-twisters-challenge/documentation/implementation_plan.md

         - Fixed incorrect import of `getTongueTwister` to use `getTongueTwisterById`
         - Updated function calls to match the Supabase API interface
         - Improved type safety for database interactions
+    - ✅ DONE

-14. **Validation**: Test the `/api/speech` endpoint using a tool like Postman or `curl` by sending sample audio data and verifying that a well-structured JSON response is obtained. ✅ DONE
+14. **Validation**: Test the `/api/speech` endpoint using a tool like Postman or `curl` by sending sample audio data and verifying that a well-structured JSON response is obtained.
     - **Execution Summary (2025-02-22)**: Successfully tested the `/api/speech` endpoint:
       - Sent sample audio data using Postman
       - Verified well-structured JSON response with speech analysis results